canvasgfx/ev-connector-sample/docs/GETTING_STARTED.md

 This is a good starting point, as it provides the minimum basic functions to be implemented.

 In order for the connector to communicate with third-party application, it needs a few functions to be implemented.
 These functions are described below.

+#### Connector context

+For each function described below, a context object is passed as parameter.
+This object contains all the information needed to connect to datasource.
+You can see a description of the context object here: [ev-connector-helper.types.ts](../src/ev-connector-helper.types.ts)

 #### discard function